citusdata/citus_docs/develop/reference_workarounds.rst

 * Outer joins between distributed tables are only supported on the  :ref:`dist_column`
 * `Recursive CTEs <https://www.postgresql.org/docs/current/static/queries-with.html#idm46428713247840>`_ work in single-shard queries only
 * `Grouping sets <https://www.postgresql.org/docs/current/static/queries-table-expressions.html#QUERIES-GROUPING-SETS>`__ work in single-shard queries only
-* The `rule system <https://www.postgresql.org/docs/current/rules.html>`_ is not supported
 * Only regular, foreign or partitioned tables can be distributed
-* Modifying views when the query contains citus tables is not supported
-* Distributing multi-level partitioned tables is not supported
-* STABLE functions used in UPDATE queries cannot be called with column references
 * The SQL `MERGE command <https://www.postgresql.org/docs/current/sql-merge.html>`_ is supported in the following combinations of :ref:`table_types`:

   =========== =========== =========== =========================================